Chart Color Schemes

 The level of cultural diversity witnessed in Cumberland Park was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Cumberland Park's cultural diversity was above average, with 19.3% born overseas and 19.0% speaking a language other than English at home.
-Christianity was the predominant religion, comprising 44.7%.
-Other religions were overrepresented at 1.2%, compared to Greater Adelaide's 1.8%.
+Cumberland Park exhibited above-average cultural diversity, with 19.3% of its population born overseas and 19.0% speaking a language other than English at home.
+Christianity was the predominant religion in Cumberland Park, accounting for 44.7% of people.
+Notably, the 'Other' religious category comprised 1.2%, slightly higher than Greater Adelaide's 1.8%.

 Frequently Asked Questions - Diversity